 Connecting the Artists’ Walk with the Great Ocean Walk

-Art and animals on Great Ocean Road and the Great Ocean Walk
+Art and Animals on the Great Ocean Road and the Great Ocean Walk

 The Great Ocean Walk and the Great Ocean Road (or the Great Ocean Road Walk as it is often referred to) offer opportunities to see native Australian wildlife such as koalas (especially around Cape Otway), kangaroos, wallabies, echidnas, Australian fur seals, various birds (cockatoos, rosellas, eagles, magpies), and if you’re lucky, platypuses, Tiger Quolls, or Potoroos.
 And, if you are an artist yourself, there are so many wonderful spots to stop, paint or take some amazing photographs of these wonderful creatures in their natural environment.